goswap/stats-api/api.md

 ### get all token stats

-return token stats across all tokens between `time_start` and `time_end`, the volume, amountIn and amountOut returned will be summed over the given time range for each token, priceUSD and liquidityUSD will be the latest values.
+return token stats across all tokens between `time_start` and `time_end`, the volume, amountIn and amountOut returned will be summed over the given time range for each token, priceUSD, reserve and liquidityUSD will be the latest values.

-TODO defaults for `time_` fields

 ```
 /v1/stats/tokens
-?time_start=RFC3339-date
+?time_start=RFC3339-date default: -24h
-?time_end=RFC3339-date
+?time_end=RFC3339-date default: now
 ```

 ```